Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Introduction

-We prove Theorem 3 in Section 4.2.
-The methods used for this are similar to those used in [\ref{Ram1}] and [\ref{Ram2}].
-In Section 4.2.5 and 4.2.6, we provide a rigorous (though not as explicit as we had originally hoped for) definition of B. Shoikhet's holomorphic noncommutative residue of a holomorphic differential operator $\mathcal D$ on $\cale$ for the case when $\cale$ is an arbitrary vector bundle over an arbitrary compact complex manifold $X$.
-Theorem 3 easily implies that this number is $C$ times the Lefschetz number of $\cale$ ($C$ being the constant from Theorem 3).
-This settles conjecture 3.3 of [\ref{Sh1}] in greater generality. \\
+We prove Theorem~\ref{th3} in Section~4.2.
+The methods used for this are similar to those used in~\cite{Ram1} and~\cite{Ram2}.
+In Sections~4.2.5 and~4.2.6, we provide a rigorous (though not as explicit as we had originally hoped for) def\/inition of B.~Shoikhet's holomorphic noncommutative residue of a holomorphic dif\/ferential operator $\mathcal D$ on $\cale$ for the case when $\cale$ is an arbitrary vector bundle over an arbitrary compact complex manifold $X$.
+Theorem~\ref{th3} easily implies that this number is $C$ times the Lefschetz number of $\cale$ ($C$ being the constant from Theorem~\ref{th3}).
+We also remark that if we replace $\Psi_{2n+1}$ by a $GL(n)$-basic cocycle $\Theta_{2n+1}$ representing the cohomology class $[\Psi_{2n+1}]$, Theorem~\ref{th3} holds in full generality (i.e., for arbitrary vector bundles with bounded geometry over complex manifolds that are not parallelizable).
+Indeed, the proof of Lemma~5.2 of~[10] can be modif\/ied to show the existence of such a $GL(n)$-basic representative of $[\Psi_{2n+1}]$.
+This settles Conjecture~3.3 of \cite{Sh1}.

-\textbf{Acknowledgements.} I am grateful to Giovanni Felder and Thomas Willwacher for some very useful discussions.
-This work would not have reached its current form without their pointing out important shortcomings in earlier versions.
-I am also grateful to Boris Shoikhet for useful discussions.
-This was was done partly at Cornell University and partly at IHES.
-I am grateful to both these institutions for providing me with a congenial work atmosphere.\\
+\textbf{Convention 0.} We now state some conventions that stand throughout this paper. \begin{enumerate}\itemsep=0pt \item[(i)] The term {\it complex} shall be understood to mean a complex with homological grading with one exception that we point out in (iv) below.

-\textbf{Convention 0.} Throughout this paper, the term {\it double complex} will mean "complex of complexes".
-If $\{C_{p,q}\}$ is a double complex with horizontal and vertical differentials $d_h$ and $d_v$ respectively, the differential we use on the shifted total complex $\text{Tot}(C)[k]$ will satisfy $d(x)=d_h(x)+{(-1)}^{|x|}d_v(x)$ for any homogenous element $x$ of $\text{Tot}(C)[k]$.
+\item[(ii)] The term {\it double complex} will mean ``complex of complexes''.
+Let $\{C_{p,q}\}$ be a double complex with horizontal and vertical dif\/ferentials $d_h$ and $d_v$ respectively.
+One associates two total complexes $\text{Tot}^{\oplus}(C)$ and $\text{Tot}^{\Pi}(C)$ with the double complex $C$, where